 Our #1 tip to you is: that if you notice mold, please act quickly!
 And call in professional service – our experienced team is skilled at treating the more significant issues and creating a detailed plan specific to you and your home.

 Leaving mold to grow and contaminate your home can come with some very dire consequences.

 If someone in your home is experiencing a scratchy chest, trouble breathing, headaches, or wheezing- they may be living with mold in their environment.

 The symptoms above are merely a handful of the potential symptoms one may experience.
-And if these symptoms are left untreated, and the mold is left to fester more and more, it’s possible that you may be living with the consequences of that for the rest of your life.
-Asthma is a common condition that will appear in individuals with damp, moldy homes, with young children and elderly adults being particularly at risk.
+And if these symptoms are left untreated, and the mold is left to fester more and more, you may be living with the consequences of that for the rest of your life.
+Asthma is a common condition that appears in individuals with damp, moldy homes, with young children and elderly adults being particularly at risk.

 You may think that that little patch of mold in the corner of one room isn’t a big deal.
 But mold can spread through your house like a dry bush on fire- infecting the indoor air quality in every room in the house.
 Allowing this issue to spread means you are putting yourself at risk of potentially dealing with significant home repairs, from cosmetic things like carpet, curtains, and wallpaper to entire walls, staircases, and the foundations themselves.

-Allowing health conditions to prosper and mold to wreak havoc through your home all the way down to the foundations becomes more costly as time goes on.
-This is why getting a professional in their ASAP to address the issue is pertinent to you, your family, your house, and your wallet!
+Allowing health conditions to prosper and mold to wreak havoc through your home down to the foundations becomes more costly as time goes on.
+This is why getting a professional in there ASAP to address the issue is pertinent to you, your family, your house, and your wallet!

 Depending on the location and setup of your home, this may be more of a challenge for you than for others.
 Whenever possible, try to create a cross-flow of fresh air in your home in as many rooms as possible.